 Cultivate Positive Friendships

 Make an effort to spend time with the people who make you feel uplifted.
-The Cleveland Clinic says that close friendships can help reduce stress and may even extend your life by several years.
+According to Bill Chestnut, M.D., friendships can help reduce stress and may even extend your life by several years.
 The friends you have who genuinely help you feel good about yourself are the ones who can help reduce stress.